tfa7/Angular-Pokemon/README.md

 2. pokemon-detail: displays the Pokemon cards
 3. pokemon-detail-modal: displays the selected Pokemon

-We could have keeping the header and detail on one page but for seperation of concerns and single responsible principle, both of these were seperated.
-The observer behavioural design pattern ensures the respective conponents are in sync by allowing components to subscribe to the 'PokemonFilterService'.
+We could keep the header and detail on one page but adhering to separation of concerns and single responsibility principle, both were placed in separate components.
+The observer behavioral design pattern ensures the respective components are in sync by allowing components to subscribe to the 'PokemonFilterService'.

 ### The services folder contains the following
-1. api: contains the api calls to Poke Api and a resolver service that caches the pokemon types
+1. api: contains the api calls to Poke Api plus a resolver service that caches the pokemon types from the api call
 2. behaviour-services: used to keep track of the Pokemon filters, and to sync this data between the pokemon-header and pokemon-detail components
 3. guards: currently only used for changing the page title but this would be mostly used for security